 STORM DRAINS ARE NOT GARBAGE CANS!

 When it comes to pollution, every home is waterfront property.

 Small things can make a big difference to Rouge River wildlife and water quality.
-Please review the following checklist and post it in your home as a reminder of "things to do."
+Please review and post it in your home as a reminder of "things to do."
 For a free package of environmental education bulletins, contact the Westland Department of Community Relations: 734-467-3198.